Who Cares (Paul McCartney song): Background, composition, and recording

 In the 'Words Between Tracks' about writing a song, McCartney said:

 "With Who Cares, I was thinking about a song where you actually are talking to the people who may listen to it.
 And in my case I was imagining young fans, or young people who might hear this, and who are going through some sort of problem where they’re being picked on, being put on.

 These days it would be internet bullying, trolls and all that.
 In my school days, it would have just been bullies and people just generally picking on each other.
 So I know that has happened all over the world to millions of people.

 So my thing was to kind of try and help, try and help, almost kind-of give some sort of advice.

 So the song says, you know: "have you ever been fed up with being bullied?"
 Has this ever happened when people have called you names, have done mean things?
 Has this ever happened to you?
 Well, who cares.
 And then in a twist at the end of that chorus is like "Who cares?
 I do"."

 McCartney cited American singer-songwriter Taylor Swift as his main inspiration for the song, said "I was actually thinking about Taylor Swift and her relationship to her young fans".
 The track was recorded at Henson Studios in Los Angeles.
 It was engineered by Billy Bush, Steve Orchard, Alex Pasco, Julian Burg and Greg Kurstin.

 Release

 The song was officially issued on 6 September 2018 with Egypt Station.
 In December 2018, a short film video was recorded with McCartney and Emma Stone and released as the third single from the album.
-The video follows a story of a woman played by Stone visiting a psychiatrist played by McCartney.
+The video follows a story of a woman played by Stone visiting a behavioural hypnotist (and meteorologist) played by McCartney.